-Designing reconstructions for Historic Area buildings is one of our main responsibilities.
+- What Our Architectural Historians Do - Designing reconstructions for Historic Area buildings is one of our main responsibilities.
 But doing it well requires an ongoing program of research.
 Besides documentary, technical, and field-based research on Williamsburg's historic buildings, our inquisitive reach extends into the surrounding region and beyond.

-Because so many of Williamsburg's early buildings did not survive into the 20th century, architectural research is one of the oldest jobs at Colonial Williamsburg.
+- History of Architectural Research at Colonial Williamsburg - Because so many of Williamsburg's early buildings did not survive into the 20th century, architectural research is one of the oldest jobs at Colonial Williamsburg.
 The approach to reconstruction design and research that our predecessors pioneered in the 1920s still informs our work today.